GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/6-exercise-setup-typescript-project.md

 4. In the Explorer, right-click **module01.html** and select **Open in Default Browser**.
 5. Activate the Developer Tools for your browser and you are ready to start coding in TypeScript!

+## Exercise solution
+You can download the completed Visual Studio Code workspace at [LINK TO \code\module-01\m01-end].
+To run the solution, you must first install the following software on your machine:

+1. Visual Studio Code (or IDE of your choice)
+2. Node Package Manager (npm)
+3. TypeScript Compiler (tsc)

+For best results, follow the complete instructions for setting up your environment and using the TypeScript compiler in this module.
+After setting up your environment, you can run any of the Lab setup or solution files in the "Developing JavaScript applications using TypeScript" [LINK TO the Developing JavaScript applications using TypeScript] learning path.